redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 2. Indentation and Alignment

-    - Indentation and alignment in HTML coding enhances the readability of the code.
+    - Indentation and alignment in HTML enhances the readability of the code.

     - Indentation should reflect a logical structure.
-An element should match the same `indentation level` as the opening tag.
+An element should match the same `level` as the opening tag.

-    - Identation level....

     - Indent the contents of the element between the opening tag and the closing tag.